nicolasdespres/hunittest/README.rst

 Installation
 ============

 It requires Python 3.4.x at the moment.
-And you can install colorama_ and argcomplete_ (using ``pip3``) if you really want to enjoy it all.
+And you can install argcomplete_ (using ``pip3``) if you really want to enjoy it all.

 Directly from the source